Meet our team

 • $153,637 and lifetime medical rights for a worker whose prior lawyer was trying to settle the case for $4,000

-On the labor front, Kurt and Kim Presbrey fought through federal, state and arbitration forums to delay the shutdown of a local manufacturing operation, extending work for hundreds of workers and costing the employer $20,000,000 in the process.
+On the labor front, Kurt and his colleagues fought through federal, state and arbitration forums to delay the shutdown of a local manufacturing operation, extending work for hundreds of workers and costing the employer $20,000,000 in the process.

-Kurt actively protects the rights of victims through publications, professional memberships and practice in the appellate and supreme courts.
-He has authored numerous articles for lawyers on worker’s compensation and maritime topics, including book chapters on wrongful discharge claims and maritime injuries, and has lectured to lawyer groups at a variety of seminars.
-He is a member of the Illinois Trial Lawyers Association (ITLA), the Appellate Lawyers Association, the Kane County Bar Association, the Worker’s Compensation Lawyers Association and the federal trial bar.
+In addition to handling cases, Kurt actively protects the rights of victims through publications, professional memberships and practice in the appellate and supreme courts.
+He has authored numerous articles for lawyers on workers' compensation topics and maritime topics, including book chapters on wrongful discharge claims and maritime injuries, and he has lectured to lawyer groups at a variety of seminars.
+He is a member of the Illinois Trial Lawyers Association (ITLA), the Appellate Lawyers Association (ALA), the Kane County Bar Association (KCBA), the Worker’s Compensation Lawyers Association, (WCLA) the Illinois State Bar Association (ISBA) and the federal trial bar.

-Kurt has also been protecting our workers' comp system from constant assault by businesses, lobbyists and insurance carriers.
-Kurt's Amicus briefs have contributed to favorable rulings in each important workers' comp case over the last 20 years:
+Kurt also devotes considerable time to protecting your workers' comp system from constant assault by businesses, lobbyists and insurance carriers.
+Kurt's briefing has contributed to the most significant pro-worker wins in the higher courts over the last 20 years:

-Sisbro v Industrial Commission, 207 Ill.2d 193 (2003)- This ruling eliminated arbitrary hurdles which had blocked workers from accessing benefits and medical care.
+Sisbro v Industrial Commission, 207 Ill.2d 193 (2003)- This ruling eliminated arbitrary hurdles which were blocking workers from accessing benefits and medical care

 Interstate Scaffolding v.
-Illinois Workers’ Compensation Commission, 236 Ill.2d 132 (2010)- This ruling severely limited which excuses an employer can use to cut off survival payments to workers.
+Illinois Workers’ Compensation Commission, 236 Ill.2d 132 (2010)- This ruling severely reduced the excuses an employer can use to cut off survival payments

 McAllister v.
-Northpond, 2020 IL 124848 - This ruling knocked out an arbitrary legal doctrine which threatened to exclude half of the workforce from workers' comp protections.
+Northpond, 2020 IL 124848 - This ruling eliminated another arbitrary legal doctrine which threatened to throw half of the workforce out of the workers' comp system

-Armstead v National Freight 2021 IL 126730 - This ruling reversed an appellate court's misapplication of an equitable doctrine against the injured worker.
+Armstead v National Freight 2021 IL 126730 - This ruling reversed the appellate court's misapplication of an equitable doctrine against the worker

-McDonald v Symphony Bronzeville 2022 IL 126511 - This ruling defeated a concerted effort by businesses, lobbying groups and insurance carriers to strand their victims without remedies.
+McDonald v Symphony Bronzeville 2022 IL 126511 - This ruling defeated another concerted effort by businesses, lobbying groups and insurance carriers to strand victims without remedies

-First Elevator v Bucaro 2022 IL App (1st) 210477WC - This ruling defeated a second unsuccessful effort by business groups, lobbyists and insurance carriers to take billions of dollars away from injured workers.
+First Elevator v Bucaro 2022 IL App (1st) 210477WC - This ruling defeated another effort by business groups, lobbyists and insurance carriers to take billions of dollars away from injured workers